bodrick/awesome/TOPICS.md

 *   [compwiz32/PowerShell](https://github.com/compwiz32/PowerShell) - My everyday PS code as well as a collection of scripts I have downloaded for reference
 *   [jmathai/elodie](https://github.com/jmathai/elodie) - An EXIF-based photo assistant, organizer, manager and workflow automation tool.
 *   [eficode/wait-for](https://github.com/eficode/wait-for) - ./wait-for is a script to wait for another service to become available.
-*   [simeononsecurity/Windows-Optimize-Harden-Debloat](https://github.com/simeononsecurity/Windows-Optimize-Harden-Debloat) - Fully Optimize, Harden, and Debloat Windows 10 and Windows 11 Deployments to Windows Best Practices and DoD STIG/SRG Requirements.
-The ultimate Windows 10 & 11 security and privacy script!
+*   [simeononsecurity/Windows-Optimize-Harden-Debloat](https://github.com/simeononsecurity/Windows-Optimize-Harden-Debloat) - Enhance the security and privacy of your Windows 10 and 11 deployments with our fully optimized, hardened, and debloated script.
+Adhere to industry best practices and Department of Defense STIG/SRG requirements for optimal performance and security.
-*   [simeononsecurity/Standalone-Windows-STIG-Script](https://github.com/simeononsecurity/Standalone-Windows-STIG-Script) - Create your own Gold Master image.
-Completely STIG Standalone Windows Systems to DoD STIG/SRG Requirements and NSACyber Guidance.
-The ultimate Windows 10 security and compliance script!
+*   [simeononsecurity/Standalone-Windows-STIG-Script](https://github.com/simeononsecurity/Standalone-Windows-STIG-Script) - Create a compliant and secure Windows 10/11 system with our Gold Master image creation tool.
+Adhere to DoD STIG/SRG Requirements and NSA Cybersecurity guidance for standalone Windows systems with ease, using our ultimate STIG script.
 *   [AutoHotkey/AutoHotkey](https://github.com/AutoHotkey/AutoHotkey) - AutoHotkey - macro-creation and automation-oriented scripting utility for Windows.
 *   [arendst/Tasmota](https://github.com/arendst/Tasmota) - Alternative firmware for ESP8266 with easy configuration using webUI, OTA updates, automation using timers or rules, expandability and entirely local control over MQTT, HTTP, Serial or KNX.
 Full documentation at
 *   [appsmithorg/appsmith](https://github.com/appsmithorg/appsmith) - Low code project to build admin panels, internal tools, and dashboards.
 Integrates with 15+ databases and any API.